pytest-dev/pytest-order/README.md

 some additional features - see [below](#comparison-with-pytest_ordering) for details.

-`pytest-order` works with Python 2.7 and 3.5 - 3.9, with pytest
+`pytest-order` works with Python 2.7 and 3.5 - 3.10, with pytest
-versions >= 3.7.0, and runs on Linux, MacOs and Windows.
+versions >= 3.7.0, and runs on Linux, macOS and Windows.

 Documentation
 -------------